 The Yotta Savings app currently has a 4.8-star (out of 5) rating in the App Store and 4.2 stars (out of 5) in the Google Play Store.

-With Yotta, the main attraction is its weekly lottery.
+With Yotta, the main attraction is its weekly sweepstakes that is like a lottery.

 Yotta draws seven random numbers every week, starting with the first on Monday at 9 pm Eastern Time.
 Then, it draws the remaining six numbers each day at 9 pm, concluding with the Yotta Ball on Sunday.